$12.50 – $33.75

 Orange leaves were once believed to aid sleep and the peel to stimulate circulation.
 Celebrated by the Chinese poet, Tu Fu (A.D.
 712-770), when he wrote that the leaves of Orange trees put clouds to shame.

 Use to enhance flavor in desserts, gravies, sauces, vegetables, and starchy and meat dishes.
-Orange Peel powder or granules can be substituted in baked recipes for fresh orange zest.
+Ground Orange Peel can be substituted in baked recipes for fresh orange zest.

 Summer Savory$8.00 – $21.60

 Legend has it that the Savory plant once belonged to the half-man, half-goat beings knows as satyrs.
 Savory is said to symbolize a balance in blended lives, however, its Saxon name is a description of its sweet, spicy flavor with a hint of pepper.

 Add to stuffing, salads, meat dishes, duck, vegetables and sauces.
 A brilliant complement to beans and lentils, Summer Savory is also used to flavor vinegars and herb butters.
 Try in scrambled eggs.
 [Summer Savory]

 Cilantro is the lacy leaf of the coriander plant.
 Coriander seeds, also a popular spice, are produced by the leaves once they mature and dry.
 The plant cannot be used for both, and must be harvested as either Cilantro or Coriander.

 A common ingredient in salsa, use also in pestos, sauces, soups, egg dishes, guacamole, and dressings.
 Pairs well with seafood and poultry.
 Sprinkle on your salad or sandwich to add its aromatic flavor.
 [Cilantro]